AndyObtiva/are-we-there-yet/README.md

 # Are We There Yet?
-## A tool to help you know when your personal projects will finish
+## A tool to help you know when your small projects will finish

 ### Initial Plan